analog-nico/pxl/README.md

 app.use(pxl.trackPxl)
 ```

 The middleware will check all requests that pass through for the pxl code in `req.query` and bump up its counter accordingly.
-If any error occurs durings its operation the `logPxlFailed` will be called without interfering with serving the request.
+If any error occurs durings its operation the `logPxlFailed` callback will be called without interfering with serving the request.

 ### Link Shortening